 Easy meals are just the thing for busy weeknights.
 This recipe for Baked Chicken and Sweet Potatoes roasts to perfection in just one pan.
 You’ll love the addition of a homemade dressing and a drizzle of honey that elevates this simple dish to something special.

-We all have those nights when we don’t have the time or energy to make dinner, yet still want to put something healthy on the table.
+We all have those nights when we don’t have the time or energy to make dinner, yet still want to put something yummy on the table.
 That’s when this one-pan meal really shines.
 It’s perfect for hectic days since it has minimal prep time and only a few ingredients and it’s one the whole family will love.

 Even though baked chicken and sweet potatoes is a breeze to make, it’s anything but boring.
 Sweet potatoes are diced and tossed with a fresh cilantro-garlic-lime dressing that adds a bright burst of flavor.